nfilzi/lewagon-sql-lectures/README.md

 - Hospital: taken from the lectures slides
 - Population stats: taken from the lectures slides
-- Koudetat: business logic taken from [a company I'm working at](https://koudetat.co)
+- Koudetat: business logic taken from [a company I'm working at](https://koudetat.co).
+Involves users, episodes & viewings

 You can show students the queries running against the **separate** DBs.
 Students dig that.
 They can see the results showing up, even makes more sense to them.